flame-engine/flame/doc/tutorials/klondike/step5.md

 The `Have fun` button.

 When you win the Klondike Game, the `letsCelebrate()` method puts on a little display.
-To save you having to play and win a whole game before you see it and to test the method, we have provided the `Have fun` button.
+To save you having to play and win a whole game before you see it &mdash; and to test the method, we have provided the `Have fun` button.
 Of course a real game could not have such a button...

 Well, this is it!
 The game is now more playable.